fasi13/Micro-fronEnd-template/README.md

 │   ├── assets/
 │   │   ├── fonts                   # Place where is the custom fonts along with font-awesome fonts │   │   └── img                     # Images used across the application
-│   ├── environments/               # Environments configuration folder where is the prod and staging configs │   ├── imgs/                       # Specific folder for some dynamic resources provided by backend (should not be modified) │   ├── scss/                       # Stylesheet filed that has its own file structure (More details under Styles section) │   ├── browserslist                # Css autoprefixer file
+│   ├── environments/               # Environments configuration folder where is the prod, qa and uat configs │   ├── imgs/                       # Specific folder for some dynamic resources provided by backend (should not be modified) │   ├── scss/                       # Stylesheet filed that has its own file structure (More details under Styles section) │   ├── browserslist                # Css autoprefixer file